davidalb97/PS-Nutr.io/docs/dossier/Nutr.io Project setup dossier.md

 - **Java JDK 11.06** (LTS) - Required in order to execute generated project's *jar*.
 - **Gradle** - Required in order to build and generate project's server *jar*.
 - **Android Studio** - Required in order to execute the android application.
+- **NPM** - Required in order to install all dependencies required by the web client and run it.

 ## Setup